THE Canvas BACKSTORY

 We’re pushing the boundaries of sustainability wherever possible: we recycle, compost, and grow food on the grounds.
 We deploy solar power where we can, and carbon offset where we can’t.
 We have bike racks that complement the 60 miles of contiguous bike lanes that connect to us.
 We provide catering from local woman and minority owned businesses - food and drinks that are rooted in our community with a low carbon footprint.
 Much of our furniture and fixtures are up cycled and designed by local artists.

 In partnership with our neighboring restaurant - Laura Lee’s - we can provide onsite private lunches and dinners, where the chef and kitchen come to you.
-Along with bartenders serving drinks from our favourite local distilleries, breweries, and vineyards - often cocktails with garnishes directly from Canvas’ herb garden.
+Along with bartenders serving drinks from our favorite local distilleries, breweries, and vineyards - often cocktails with garnishes directly from Canvas’ herb garden.

 We’ve focused on building a retreat center for leadership meetings at a viable price point for all types of groups, with a range of corporate and non-profit rates that reflect seasons of demand.
 And we’ve embraced the irony of creating a center for conflict resolution in a city - Richmond, VA - that has a torn history of liberty, revolution, secession, and enslavement.
 There’s something about the blue city, surrounded by red rural counties as the capital of a purple state, that makes it the perfect backdrop for conversations about the past and the future of real America.